google/WebFundamentals/src/content/en/fundamentals/web-app-manifest/index.md

 If you want an automated approach towards validating your web app manifest, check out [Lighthouse](/web/tools/lighthouse/).
-Lighthouse is a web app auditing tool that you run as a Chrome Extension or as an NPM module.
+Lighthouse is a web app auditing tool.
+It's built into the Audits tab of Chrome DevTools, or can be run as an NPM module.
 You provide Lighthouse with a URL, it runs a suite of audits against that page, and then displays the results in a report.

 ## What's next?

-* If you're using a web app manifest, you'll probably want set up an [app install banner](/web/fundamentals/app-install-banners) as well.
+* If you're using a web app manifest, you'll probably want to set up an [app install banner](/web/fundamentals/app-install-banners) as well.
 * [A complete reference](https://developer.mozilla.org/en-US/docs/Web/Manifest)
   to the web app manifest is available on the Mozilla Developer Network.